The curriculum at Ormiston Victory Academy is based upon the following principles:

 - Options are structured in such a way so students who wish to may fulfill the Ebacc criteria.

 - High ability students have the opportunity to study an additional option.
 This is through a mixture of taught lessons and independent study.

-- The majority of students chose three options for Key Stage 4.
-This gives them three hours a week of dedicated lesson time in each of their chosen subjects, for the full three years.
+- The majority of students chose four options for Key Stage 4.
+This gives them at least two hours a week of dedicated lesson time in each of their chosen subjects.

 - The Ebacc is a measure of success in a range of academic subjects.
 To meet the Ebacc measure, in addition to English, mathematics and science, students need to take geography or history as well as a language.